firstsignal/activation-geometry-sentiment/README.md

 ## Where this goes: a geometric harness

 This project reads one model, offline.
 The natural extension is a live **geometric harness**: monitoring a model's proximity to interpretable directions during generation and using that geometry as a control surface — flagging or gating on approach to safety-relevant regions of activation space.
 That's the larger idea this artifact is the first step toward.
 Chapters 3 and 4 strengthen the case: the soak concentrates onto readable directions — increasingly so relative to chance as models scale — meaning drift toward a feature is visible before the feature-word arrives.
+Chapter 5 sharpens it further: if features share one clock at fixed depths, a harness needs to learn one rhythm per network, not one per feature.

 ## Run it
 Open activation_space_demo.ipynb in Google Colab (free tier; CPU is sufficient for Pythia-70m).
 No API keys required.

 Chapter 3 lives in ch3-soak-decomposition.ipynb.

-Chapter 4 lives in ch4-scaling.ipynb (GPU runtime recommended for Pythia-1B).Chapter 5 lives in ch5-wave-on-trial.ipynb (GPU runtime recommended; Pythia-410m and cross-scale runs).
+Chapter 4 lives in ch4-scaling.ipynb (GPU runtime recommended for Pythia-1B).

+Chapter 5 lives in ch5-wave-on-trial.ipynb (GPU runtime recommended; Pythia-410m and cross-scale runs).